sascristian/HeyberryAI/Jarbas_docs/intent_layer.md

 Each layer has different intents available to be executed, this allows for much easier sequential event programming

+Depending on the use case it may be better to use Adapt context since it allows something similar and is much simpler, both methods have their advantages and disadvantages

 # Konami Code Example - layers with a single intent